Alex-Hamblin/HardwareFinalExam/README.md

 I have added 2 holes on the top for the buttons to register player inputs, and 2 smaller holes above that that will fit the LED's to show that the input is being played.

+When i was trying to create the schematics for the electrical components in KiCAD, i was having issues with them not correctly appearing within the PCB editor, causing me to have to design the controller without being able to view the board.
+So the shape and design of the controller is designed around the ideal position of all of the components.